France closes shops, restaurants, tells people to stay home

 Tweets about this

-Jon_Clifton RT @melissacali: So coronavirus shuts down protesters fighting for their freedom in Hong Kong and coronavirus shuts down the same with the… 5 minutes ago

-Emma Dilemma RT @Reuters: France will shut shops, restaurants and entertainment facilities from Sunday with its 67 million people told to stay home afte… 7 minutes ago
+NicoleMcE2020🌠💖🛩️⭐ RT @Reuters: France will shut shops, restaurants and entertainment facilities from Sunday with its 67 million people told to stay home afte… 9 seconds ago

-Melissa Cali 🐝 So coronavirus shuts down protesters fighting for their freedom in Hong Kong and coronavirus shuts down the same wi… https://t.co/YneQQqUJWK 9 minutes ago
+Pasquale RT @economics: France is shutting restaurants, cafes and non-essential shops to avoid further spread of the coronavirus https://t.co/IajreO… 45 seconds ago

+iNews24 France closes shops, restaurants, tells people to stay home [RTR https://t.co/brFCv48rxn] 4 minutes ago

+King Khan RT @IndiaToday: "I have decided to close all non-essential locations, notably cafes, restaurants, cinemas, nightclubs and shops," Prime Min… 5 minutes ago

-Choonsik Yoo (유춘식) France closes shops, restaurants, tells people to stay home (Reuters) https://t.co/D2wEgfNSXe 11 minutes ago
+Orangepekoe France closes shops, restaurants, tells people to stay home https://t.co/oCr3K64fDg 7 minutes ago

+Rafal Marchlewski Half of 300 people in intensive care in France are below 60 years of age #COVID19 https://t.co/gYbJASpqNr 14 minutes ago

-News8Plus Coronavirus: France closes shops, restaurants, tells 67 million to stay home https://t.co/OKAbRqSt3N 15 minutes ago
+Copped News#coppednews France closes shops, restaurants, tells people to stay home https://t.co/KYLzTraVs4 19 minutes ago

+Jon_Clifton RT @melissacali: So coronavirus shuts down protesters fighting for their freedom in Hong Kong and coronavirus shuts down the same with the… 26 minutes ago